frontenddogma/css-optimization-basics/manuscript/operation.md

 Similar to performance, there’s some trash to bring out here.
 Contrary to some views, there’s nothing harmful, and nothing dangerous, and neither anything unmaintainable about using `!important`. `!important`, a legitimate piece of [the cascade](https://www.w3.org/TR/CSS22/cascade.html#cascade), is a tool.

 As with every tool, one can use it wrong.
-Using a knife to eat a soup is frustrating.
+Using a knife to eat soup is frustrating.
 Using a hammer to solder circuit boards is very difficult.
 Using `!important` to fix every layout problem is like using pesticides against bugs around crops: It’s tough on the environment.

 Alas, now, that doesn’t mean one shouldn’t use knives, hammers, or `!important`.
 What it means is to learn when it’s best and most effectively used.